Nobel Prize economist warns of U.S. stock market bubble

 "Bubbles look like this.
 And the world is still very vulnerable to a bubble," he said.

-Bubbles are created when investors do not recognize when rising asset prices get detached from underlying fundamentals.
+Bubbles are created when investors do not recognise when rising asset prices get detached from underlying fundamentals.

 (Reporting by Madeline Chambers; Editing by Mark Potter)